Are Protein Shake good for you Building Better And Stronger Athlete Diet Philippines Benefits of whey and casein

 Protein powder is the perfect alternative to the amount of protein that you cannot consume.
-If you are having a hard time gaining more energy, this is what you need.
+So if you are having a hard time gaining more energy, this is what you need.

 They may come from the same source, but whey and casein do very different jobs, largely due to the time they take to be digested.

-While the recommended daily amount is 25-50 g per day, best taken before, during, or after a workout to boost muscles.
+While the recommended daily amount is 25-50 g per day, it was best taken before, during, or after a workout to boost muscles.

 Whey protein contains high-quality protein and high amounts of leucine, which serves many functions in the body.
 One of these functions causes the mTOR mechanism to build muscle by increasing protein synthesis.